Max-Durbin-Schaefer/ANT-WIKI/Areas/SCP/SCP.md

 ## **Problem: No Button on OS Station**
 ### **Problem description**
 - no buttons on os station
+- data remains in the columns mentioned below on the table cpaossituation, these columns should be empty or changing.
 ### **Solution:**
 -Clean up Case Request/data for SCP